mbiesiad/mbiesiad.github.io/readme.md

 Selected hackathons & CTFs with my participation (I will not longer update activity here - I love be quite active, but I also like OPSEC):

+* 2022-2023: GitLab Hackathons & SnykCTFs (for instance) 🚩

 * pingCTF [Dec.
 2021], participation (a flags captured) :triangular_flag_on_post:

 * Hacktoberfest 2021 [Oct.
 2021], winners :tada: